freddiegar/services/BAREOS.md

 ### optical -> Access to optical devices such as CD and DVD drive
 ### storage -> Used to gain access to removable drives such as USB hard drives
 ### video   -> Access to video capture devices (diff to X11)
-usermod -aG wheel,audio,optical,storage,video freddie
+usermod -G wheel,audio,optical,storage,video -a freddie

-## Enable freddie as sudo (sudo command)
+## Enable freddie as sudo (using sudo command)
-### Uncomment
+### Uncomment or run: visudo
 sed -i 's/# %wheel ALL=(ALL:ALL) ALL/%wheel ALL=(ALL:ALL) ALL/' /etc/sudoers

+# Partition UEFI
+mkdir /boot/efi
+mount /dev/sda1 /boot/efi

 # [Enable GRUB](https://wiki.archlinux.org/title/GRUB)
-grub-install --target=x86_64-fi --bootloader-id=grub-uefi --recheck
+grub-install --target=x86_64-efi --bootloader-id=grub-uefi --recheck

 ## Updated Timeout GRUP screen 5 -> 0 seconds
 sed -i 's/GRUB_TIMEOUT=[0-9]*/GRUB_TIMEOUT=0/g' /etc/default/grub